aprausch/sg/README.md

 # STEP 1: Download
-Download the files in the repository.
+Download the files in the repository: https://github.com/aprausch/sg/tree/master/Scientific%20Games

 # STEP 2: Enter
 Open script.js in a text editor, and prepare to enter birth and death year data in the following format: